ArduPilot/ardupilot_wiki/copter/source/docs/setting-up-for-tuning.rst

 - :ref:`MOT_BAT_VOLT_MAX <MOT_BAT_VOLT_MAX>`: 4.2v x No. Cells
 - :ref:`MOT_BAT_VOLT_MIN <MOT_BAT_VOLT_MIN>`: 3.3v x No. Cells
-- :ref:`Q_M_OPTIONS<Q_M_OPTIONS>` = 0 (default).
+- :ref:`MOT_OPTIONS<MOT_OPTIONS>` = 0 (default).
 The default is to use sag compensated voltage for the above and during tuning computations.
 It can be set to 1 to use raw voltage instead of sag compensated voltage, which may improve tuning results for light vehicles.

 Next setup the thrust expo.
 If you are setting up a professional aircraft then you should invest in a thrust stand so you can